A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: Introduction

-In order to start understanding the key features of the phenomenon, we limit the study to the 1-D setting, defining the domain of analysis as $\Omega\defining(0,1)$.
-Additionally, we will use and adjustment of the classic stationary diffusion problem \eqref{Eqn Darcy Classic} below, in order to introduce the fluid exchange transmission conditions across the fractal interface
+In order to gain understanding of the phenomenon's key features, the study is limited to the 1-D setting, defining the domain of analysis as $\Omega\defining(0,1)$.
+Additionally, an adjustment of the classic stationary diffusion problem \eqref{Eqn Darcy Classic} below will be used, in order to introduce the fluid exchange transmission conditions across the fractal interface

-Here $p$ stands for the pressure, $K\del p$ indicates the flux according to Darcy's law and $K$ denotes de permeability, which will be set as $K = 1$ throughout this work.
-In addition, we set Dirichlet and Neumann boundary conditions on the extremes of the interval.
-We use classical notation and results on function spaces $L^{2}(\Omega), H^{1}(\Omega)$ and indicate with standard letters $p, q, r, u, v$ the functions on these spaces.
-We adopt the letters $\B$, $\b$ to denote the microstructure and its elements respectively, in particular, the following classical Hilbert space will be frequently used
+Here, $p$ stands for the pressure, $K\del p$ indicates the flux according to Darcy's law and $K$ denotes de permeability, which will be set as $K \equiv 1$ throughout this work.
+In addition, Dirichlet and Neumann boundary conditions are adopted on the extremes of the interval.
+Classical notation and results on function spaces $L^{2}(\Omega), H^{1}(\Omega)$ are used and standard letters $p, q, r, u, v$ denote the functions on these spaces.
+The letters $\B$, $\b$ stand for the fractal microstructure and its elements respectively.
+In particular, the following classical Hilbert space will be frequently used

-In the next section, we introduce the geometry of the fractal interface, together with the adequate mathematical setting in order to include it successfully in the PDE model.
+In the next section, the fractal interface geometry is introduced, together with the adequate mathematical setting, in order to include it successfully in the PDE model.